Field Pointe in Frederick in Frederick County, Maryland — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Cemeteries & Burial Sites • War of 1812.
 A significant historical date for this entry is February 12, 1801.

 Location.
 39° 24.279′ N, 77° 24.906′ W. Marker is in Frederick, Maryland, in Frederick County.
-Marker can be reached from Stadium Drive south of South Market Street (Maryland Route 355), on the right when traveling south.
+It is in Field Pointe.
+It can be reached from Stadium Drive south of South Market Street (Maryland Route 355), on the right when traveling south.
 Touch for map.
-Marker is in this post office area: Frederick MD 21701, United States of America.
+Marker is at or near this postal address: 515 S Market St, Frederick MD 21701, United States of America.
 Touch for directions.